omerbsezer/Fast-Terraform/EC2-VPC-Ubuntu-Win-SSH-RDP.md

 ## LAB: Create EC2s (Windows 2019 Server, Ubuntu 20.04) with SSH and RDP connections

 This scenario shows:
+- how to create Key-pairs (public and private keys) on AWS.
-- how to create EC2s (Ubuntu 20.04, Windows 2019 Server)
+- how to create EC2s (Ubuntu 20.04, Windows 2019 Server).
 - how to create Virtual Private Cloud (VPC), VPC Components (Public Subnet, Internet Gateway, Route Table) and link to each others.
-- how to create Security Groups (for SSH and Remote Desktop)
+- how to create Security Groups (for SSH and Remote Desktop).

 **Code:** https://github.com/omerbsezer/Fast-Terraform/blob/main/labs/ec2-vpc-ubuntu-win-ssh-rdp/main.tf